darkhelmet/verboselogging/posts/make-your-own-badge-with-jquery-and-jaml.md

-[Jaml](http://github.com/edspencer/jaml) has only been around [since October](http://github.com/edspencer/jaml/commit/6a67767d08ac78f1c07487ac60587bfd033fe50c) but it’s already pretty damn awesome.
+[Jaml](http://github.com/edspencer/jaml) has only been around [since October](http://github.com/edspencer/jaml/commit/6a67767d08ac78f1c07487ac60587bfd033fe50c) but it's already pretty damn awesome.

 Combining these two powers like peanut butter and jelly results in **awesome**.